TylerCoSeng/fanengage-sports-ai-lab/README.md

 # FanEngage – Adaptive AI for Sports Fan Engagement

-This repository contains the prototype for **FanEngage**, an AI agent that generates personalized, spoiler-aware messages for basketball fans using IBM watsonx.ai and the Granite 3-8B Instruct model.
+This repo contains my prototype for **FanEngage**, an AI agent that generates personalized, spoiler-aware messages for basketball fans using IBM watsonx.ai and the Granite 3-8B Instruct model.

 ## Contents